SBU-BMI/quip_prad_cancer_detection/README.md

 docker build -t cancer_prediction .
 (Note the dot at the end).

 ## Step 1:
-Create folder named "data" and subfoders below on the host machine:
+Create folder named "data" and subfolders below on the host machine:

 - data/svs: to contains *.svs files
 - data/patches: to contain output from patch extraction